milesj/boost/docs/pipeline.md

 # Pipelines

-Process data in a pipeline through a series of routines and tasks.
+Pipe an input through a series of routines and tasks to produce an output.

 ## Installation